logancalldev/front-end-boilerplate/README.md

 # Front-End Boilerplate

+>This is no longer maintained.
+I'd recommend using this instead, https://github.com/SeaMonster-Studios/webpack-proxy-starter

 A boiler plate for Front-End developers, built with gulp and browsersync.

 This repo is the `_source` folder for your project.
 It can be placed wherever you like in your project, just be sure to update the paths variables within **Gulpfile.js**.
 It currently will put outputted js/css/font/image files in a sibling `public/dist` directory.
 Directory structure looks like so...